Office Work

 Oatmeal + nuts + banana

-Provides sustained energy, stabilizes blood sugar
+Provides sustained energy and stable blood sugar

 Morning Tea (10:00)